Belgium in focus ahead of World Cup clash with England

 🔜 #ENGBEL pic.twitter.com/ky7f8egPS1

 Impressive to say the least.
 At this tournament already they have swept aside Panama and Tunisia with very little fuss.
-They have not lost since September 1, 2016 – Martinez’s first game in charge – and arrived in Russia on the back of a tide of goals having failed to score more than once on just two occasions, one of which was a goalless draw against European champions Portugal earlier this month.
+They have not lost since September 1, 2016 and arrived in Russia on the back of a tide of goals having failed to score more than once on just two occasions, one of which was a goalless draw against European champions Portugal earlier this month.

 Who is the player to watch?